filswan/go-swan-client/README.md

 **Files generated after this step:**
 - [task-name].csv: A CSV generated for posting a task and its offline deals on Swan platform or transferring to storage providers directly for offline import
 - [task-name]-metadata.csv: Contains more contents used for review.
-Uuid will be updated based upon car.csv generated in last step
+Uuid will be updated based upon car.csv generated in last step.
 - [task-name]-metadata.json: Contains more content for creating proposal in the next step.
 Uuid will be updated based upon car.json generated in last step.
 See [Offline Deal](#Offline-Deal)

 ### Option:three: Public and Manual-Bid Task